Do you have a problem with soil born diseases in your cucumber plants? These cucumber trellis ideas will help to solve this stumbling block.

 Do cucumber plants need support?

 While not absolutely necessary, supporting cucumber plants is recommended.
+In fact, a common mistake that beginning gardeners make is not supporting plants that need it.

 Cucumbers vines have tiny tendrils which will grab any nearby poles, trellises, cages or stakes.
 Even tall nearby plants might discover that they have a cucumber hitchhiker!